Orion-Crypto/SaturnDocs/docs/wormhole-projects/swap-nfts/swap-nfts.md

 ![Swap NFTs Select](/img/wormhole-projects/wormhole-nfts/swap-nfts/swap-nfts-select.png)
 ![Swap NFTs Select Sign](/img/wormhole-projects/wormhole-nfts/swap-nfts/swap-nfts-select-sign.png)

-After a support has done the above steps they will be greeted with a success screen and a random NFT from your project will be minted to their wallet!
+After signing the transaction, your supported will have their new NFT!
+If they want to swap back, they can at any time by click on the "New View NFTs" button and converting their new NFT back to the old one.

 ![Swap NFTs Congrats](/img/wormhole-projects/wormhole-nfts/swap-nfts/swap-nfts-congrats.png)